whaliendev/mergebot/ui/frontend/README.md

 # conflict_vue

-**!!! 注意：请一定使用 pnpm 来安装依赖和构建。因为使用的关键组件 monaco-editor 有些 NPE 和 Array Index Out of Bound 问题目前只在下游修复了（patches 目录内的内容）。**
+**!!!
+Attention: Please make sure to use pnpm to install dependencies and build the project.
+This is because some issues in the key component monaco-editor, such as NPE (Null Pointer Exception) and Array Index Out of Bound, have only been fixed downstream (in the patches directory).**

 ## Project setup